jasonbak/jasonbak.github.io/_posts/notes/2018-12-18-personal-journal-analysis.md

 Thanks for reading!
 As promised, here is the [Jupyter notebook with detailed analysis and code I used] [notebook].
 Feel free to share any ideas or suggestions for further analysis I can do.
 My email is jason.j.bak (at) gmail.com

-Thanks to [Wan Shen Lim] [wan] for helping structure my analyses and cleaning up my code!
+Big thanks to [Wan Shen Lim] [wan] for helping structure my analyses and cleaning up my code!

+---

+*I experimented with [TextBlob](http://textblob.readthedocs.io/en/dev/), NLTK's [VADER](http://www.nltk.org/howto/sentiment.html), and Stanford's [CoreNLP](https://stanfordnlp.github.io/CoreNLP/) sentiment analyzers.
+I tested all three on a random sample of my journal entries and found that VADER was the best at accurately reflecting my sentiment--albeit nowhere near perfect.
+Though, it did do a good enough job to use a basis for analysis.

 [notebook]: https://github.com/jasonbak/Personal-journal-analysis/blob/master/journal_analysis.ipynb
 [wan]: [https://wanshenl.me]